-The list of tension-release side-effects compiled by teachers of autogenic training coincides remarkably with those we see in meditators.1 Although they are entirely normal occurrences, the person who experiences these effects can sometimes be upset by them, if not warned ahead of time, and may need advice on how to handle them.
+Remarkably, the list of tension-release side-effects cited by teachers of autogenic training coincides with those experienced in meditators.1 Although they are entirely normal occurrences, the person who experiences these effects can sometimes be upset by them, if not warned ahead of time, and may need advice on how to handle them.

-The relaxing person may, for instance, feel unaccountably heavy in the relaxed state, as though ‘sinking down through the floor’, or may feel quite the opposite – weightless, as if ‘floating away’.
+For instance, a relaxing person may feel unaccountably heavy in the relaxed state, as though ‘sinking down through the floor’, or may feel quite the opposite; weightless, as if ‘floating away.’
 Such sensations may affect the whole body, or only one specific part, such as arms, legs or head.
 After the relaxation session is over, there is usually no carry-over of these effects into daily life.

 The person’s concept of his or her own body may also change during deep relaxation: meditators’ hands may feel as though they were ‘as large as the room’ or the person’s head may feel ‘like a blown-up balloon’.
 The individual may even feel as though his or her legs, arms or head were separated from the body or that there is no body; or the individual may experience him or herself as incredibly ‘tiny’.
 Such sensations are often pleasant.